 All users are expected to uphold the parks rules and regulations.
 Signs are posted to help reinforce rules and regulations for this skate park.
 For example, smoking and drinking are not allowed, and users are required to wear protective gear.

 Eat.
 Sleep.
 Boat.
 There is perhaps nothing as nice as heading onto the open water in a boat.
 A mild climate and steady winds make San Diego the ultimate playground for boating of all kinds.
 From the excellent trout and bass fishing of Lake Morena County Park, to Lindo Lake County Park with its Boathouse and neighboring Community Center, to Guajome Regional Park where two alluring ponds test the skills of any angler.
+You can even throw a line at Dos Picos County Park!

 Meet Lake Morena's Fishing Guy!
 Have you ever experienced fishing at Lake Morena?
 Whether you have or plan to, there's one park employee you must consult with.
 He'll have you catching the big one—hook, line and sinker.